tonethar/IGME-430-Spring-2021/core-skills/11-creating-commonjs-code-modules.md

 - export it, of course
 - require it in **index.js**
 - now use it in `onRequest()`
-- one everything is working, move on
+- once everything is working, move on

 <hr>